cert-manager/website/content/en/docs/concepts/webhook.md

   validating admission is always called and will respond with a success or failed response.
 - [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook):
-  Changes the contexts of resources during create and update operations, for example to set default values.
-There is currently no mutating admission webhook explicitly exposed as a webhook.
+  Changes the contents of resources during create and update operations, for example to set default values.
 - [CustomResourceConversionWebhook](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning/#webhook-conversion):
   The webhook will also be responsible for implementing a conversion over versions in the cert-manager custom resources.
-Although none currently implemented, the webhook will convert versions from `v1alpha2` to newer versions as they are released.
+Although none are currently implemented, the webhook will convert versions from `v1alpha2` to newer versions as they are released.